-ATOMERA INCORPORATED THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned, revoking all prior proxies, hereby appoints John Gerber and Scott Bibaud, with full power of substitution, as proxy to represent and vote all shares of Common Stock, of Atomera Incorporated (the "Company"), which the undersigned will be entitled to vote if personally present at the Annual Meeting of the Stockholders of the Company to be held on May 8, 2018, at 1:00 p.m.
+ATOMERA INCORPORATED THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS The undersigned, revoking all prior proxies, hereby appoints John Gerber and Scott Bibaud, with full power of substitution, as proxy to represent and vote all shares of Common Stock, of Atomera Incorporated (the "Company"), which the undersigned will be entitled to vote if personally present at the Annual Meeting of the Stockholders of the Company to be held on May 7, 2019, at 11:00 a.m.
 PT at the Company's corporate headquarters, located at 750 University Avenue, Suite 280, Los Gatos, California 95032.
 Each share of Common Stock is entitled to one vote.
 THE PROXIES ARE FURTHER AUTHORIZED TO VOTE, IN THEIR DISCRETION, UPON SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.
+(Continued and to be signed on the reverse side.)